Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?

 then

 Models considering the dynamics of the biomass instead of the density of species hence assume that the size of the autotrophic resource is null.
 This imposes that the species consuming the autotrophic resource can not be smaller than the resource since size cannot be negative.
-Here again, if species consuming the autotrophic resource in the food webs are always larger than the resource in the food webs emerged from our model, it is due to an emerging property.
+Here again, if species consuming the autotrophic resource in the food webs are always larger than the resource, it is due to an emerging property of the model.

-Several models introduce additional arbitrary constraints on the possible values of evolving traits (see column ``Boundaries'' in Tab.~\ref{table.models}).
-Assumptions made on mutation kernels can strongly constrain the evolution of phenotypes.
+Several models supposed additional arbitrary constraints on the possible values of evolving traits (see column ``Boundaries'' in Tab.~\ref{table.models}).
+In particular, assumptions about the mutation kernels can strongly constrain the evolution of phenotypes.
 For example, in~\cite{allhoff2015a,allhoff2016a,bolchoun2017a}, both predation distance and niche width can evolve, but mutations only produce trait values in a fixed interval.
-In particular, phenotypic traits can be limited to positive values (any mutations introducing a negative trait values in the population is arbitrarily discarded).
+As a consequence, phenotypic traits can be limited to positive values (any mutations introducing a negative trait values in the population is arbitrarily discarded).
 It often appears that these arbitrary boundaries are necessary otherwise degenerated trophic webs emerge.
-For instance, assuming that predation distance can not take negative values prevents the evolution of cannibalism or of species feeding on larger prey.
-In App. \ref{sec.review} we review in more detail why such arbitrary boundaries can bias the evolution of food webs in models.
+For instance, assuming that predation distance can not take negative values hinders the evolution of cannibalism or of species feeding on larger prey.
+In App. \ref{sec.review} we review in more details why such arbitrary boundaries can bias the evolution of food webs.

 Finally, in models by \cite{loeuille2005a,ingram2009,allhoff2013a,ritterskamp2016a}, instead of resource dynamics described by Eq. \ref{eq.ressource}, a chemostat equation is assumed for the dynamics of resources, with possible recycling of a fraction $\nu$ of biomass of dead individuals into resources: